 No matter what the current tax law or your individual tax situation may be, it is important that you keep receipts to justify your reimbursements for seven years.
 Even though the new tax law has done away with many of the itemized deductions that were commonly claimed by travel nurses prior to 2018, you could be required to show receipts that were used to calculate your deductions in previous years.

 Before you can file your tax return as a travel nurse, you need to work a travel assignment!
-Search our current travel nursing opportunities.
+Need inspiration on where to travel next?
+Read our City Guides for Travel Nurses and apply for your next dream assignment!

 *We are not tax professionals.
 Please consult with a professional tax accountant to discuss your individual tax return.